Date: December 30th, 2021 | Gubbecom

 You still follow the basic steps, but the routine will be different at night.

 To get rid of the day’s dirt, oil, and makeup, you should first remove your makeup with makeup remover.
 Then go for a double cleansing process with a face wash.
 In that way, you can remove all dirt and oil from your pores.

 The toning process will remain the same as the daytime routine; you can follow the steps detailed above.

-Moisturizing is near to mandatory at night.
-However, night moisturizers or night cream are heavier and designed to be absorbed over several hours.
+Moisturizer is near to mandatory at night.
+However, night moisturizers or night creams are heavier and designed to be absorbed over several hours.

-Moisturizers, particularly the heavier ones used at night, create a protecting layer on the face to stop water evaporation while you are sleeping.
+Moisturizers, particularly the heavier ones used at night, create a protective layer on the face to stop water evaporation while you are sleeping.